code-serg/ecommerce-01/README.md

 ## Credits

-Thanks to Traversy Media for the in depth ecommerce course with detailed lessons.
+Thanks to Traversy Media for the in depth walk-through on a MERN-based ecommerce.
+Cheers!

 ## License